 The Board is mindful of its obligation to release timely and fair disclosure of material information and does not practise selective disclosure.
-In line with the Group's disclosure obligations pursuant to the Listing Manual of the SGX-ST and the Act, the Board's policy is that all Shareholders should be informed simultaneously in an accurate and comprehensive manner for all material developments that impact the Group via SGXNet on an immediate basis.
-The Group recognises that the release of timely and relevant information is central to good corporate governance and enables shareholders to make informed decisions in respect of their investments in the Company and will ensure that all information disclosed is as descriptive, detailed and forthcoming as possible.
+In line with the Group's disclosure obligations pursuant to the Listing Manual and the Companies Act 1967 (the "Act"), the Board's policy is that all Shareholders should be informed simultaneously in an accurate and comprehensive manner for all material developments that impact the Group via SGXNet on an immediate basis.
+The Group recognises that the release of timely and relevant information is central to good corporate governance and enables Shareholders to make informed decisions in respect of their investments in the Company and will ensure that all information disclosed is as descriptive, detailed and forthcoming as possible.